cxw42/TabFern/README.md

 # Legal

-Copyright (c) 2017 Chris White.
-CC-BY-SA 4.0 International.
+Copyright (c) 2017 Chris White, Jasmine Hegman.
+CC-BY-SA 4.0 International See [LICENSE.md](LICENSE.md) for details, which are controlling in case of any difference between that file and this section.

 ![logo](https://raw.githubusercontent.com/cxw42/TabFern/master/assets/fern128.png)